AntonUrfels/jekyll-test/publications.markdown

 ![](photo.jpg)

 Multiple publications have been produced about LCAS and based on LCAS data.
 A list of key publications can be found below.

-## Documentation

 ## Peer-reviewed data papers

+Large survey dataset of rice production practices applied by farmers on their largest farm plot during 2018 in India. **Data in Brief.
+Ajay et al. (2022).** [Download](pubs/ajay2022.pdf)

 ## Peer-reviewed analysis papers